 If you have a talent and passion for cooking and a desire to serve delicious food to customers, then becoming a chef is the career for you.

 According to Go Study Australia, there are more than 75,000 chefs currently across the country, a number that continues to grow as new restaurants and cafes pop up.
 For every budding chef at Kenvale College, there is a reason behind their decision to commit to this profession.
-This could because of their love of cooking, their family operates a restaurant and they want to become a celebrity chef or are keen to open their own cafe or restaurant in the future.
+This could because of their love of cooking, their family operates a restaurant and they want to become a celebratory chef or are keen to open their own cafe or restaurant in the future.

 So, apart from passion for food and cooking and wanting to serve customers, what are some of the other benefits that you may not have thought of?
 Read on find out.